 Amy is a Discussion Leader for the Executive Forum, the Finance Forum, the Strategy Forum and the Management Forum.
 She finds the case discussion format incredibly rewarding as she learns more about each individual and organization represented while helping the participants build their own skills.
-Amy is an Associate Professor of Accounting at St. Cloud State University.
+Amy is a Professor of Accounting at St. Cloud State University.
 A graduate of the College of St. Benedict, she also earned an MBA from St. Cloud State University and a Ph.D. from the University of Nebraska.

 Bryan is a Discussion Leader for the Executive Forum and is a strong believer in participant-centered learning and the case method.
 When asked to elaborate, Bryan said, “My richest learning experiences have been via case studies.
 They combine the chance to tackle a real-world problem with the opportunity to see how a diverse group of professionals approaches the same challenge.”
 Bryan is currently the President/CEO for DeZURIK.
 Prior to DeZURIK, Bryan was employed by the Brunswick Corporation, where he was President of the Crestliner Division.
 Bryan is a graduate of Pennsylvania State University and he earned his MBA from Duke University.